magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/order-email-sent-from-the-server-email-address.md

 ---
 title: Order email sent from the server email address
-labels: Magento Commerce Cloud,patch,troubleshooting,2.2.4,order email,known issues
+labels: 2.2.4,Magento Commerce Cloud,known issues,order email,patch,troubleshooting
 ---

 This articles provides a patch for the known Magento Commerce Cloud 2.2.4 issue related to order emails being sent from the server email address.